sasajo/polyapi-java/packages/client/README.md

 You will need an API Key to to access Poly.
 Please head to https://polyapi.io to request an API key!

 ### Using Poly functions
-After that you can use your Poly client in your code:
+After you have run `npx poly generate` you can use your Poly client in your code:
 ```
 import poly from 'polyapi';